AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 With each additional thing, the code in the handler becomes even more complex.
 At this point I felt that the boilerplate that I was copying around was getting out of hand and I wanted to extract the pattern.
 And it's a well-defined pattern - the only things that differ are the type of the input model ( call it `TIn`), the response type (`TOut`) and the response generation function such as `GetCake` which can be typed as `Func<TIn, TOut>`.
 Then there's a variation when there are no request parameters and thus no request model, and the response generation is just `Func<TOut>`.

+But the result can also be a HTTP status code, e.g. `return HttpStatusCode.BadRequest;` so in fact `TOut` can always be `object`.

 ## Refactor Number Four: Shimming Nancy with functions.

 So I found another way, with a little generic functional code.
 It's a function that we pass the response generation function into, and which runs it with the boilerplate around it.
 A Nancy handler is actually a `Func<dynamic, dynamic>`, so any function that meets this type signature can be used.
 Often we write little adapters to other types without thinking about it, e.g. `Get["/cakes"] = _ => GetCakes();` contains an function `_ => GetCakes()` which adapts this `Func<dynamic, dynamic>` to `Func<CakeResponse>`.